microsoft/language-server-protocol/_specifications/lsp/3.18/language/inlineValue.md

  */
 export interface InlineValueContext {
 	/**
-	 * The stack frame (as a DAP Id) where the execution has stopped.
+	 * The stack frame (as a DAP ID) where the execution has stopped.
 	 */
 	frameId: integer;

 	/**
 	 * The document range where execution has stopped.
-	 * Typically the end position of the range denotes the line where the
+	 * Typically, the end position of the range denotes the line where the
 	 * inline values are shown.
 	 */
 	stoppedLocation: Range;